-60 comparison to wheat (11.8 g/100 g), the protein in this coarse cereal ranges between 9 - 21%, which is higher than sorghum (10.4%), rice (6.8%), and maize (4.7%) (Kaur et al., 2014).
-The 61 62 gGluten-free grains have a low glycemic index.
-The provitamin-A enriched grains are also a richer source of fat (5-7 g/100 g) but are scarce in vitamins B and C (Gopalan et al., 2003).
-Pearl 63 64 millet grain is encased in a tough fibrous seed that contains a variable amount of inhibitory factors like phytic acid and polyphenols (Arora- et al., 2003).
-But these factors can be reduced 65 66 through various approaches like soaking, fermentation, blanching, and roasting (Kaushik and Grewal, 2017) up to a certain extend extent only.
-Moreover, the presence of anti-nutrients 67 hinders the biofortification in millet.
-68
+Micronutrient insufficiency has emerged as a global problem, particularly for those living in underdeveloped nations and consuming carbohydrate-rich cereal-based diets.
+This deficiency can be managed with pearl millet, a nutritious cereal.
+Among all coarse cereals, pearl millet grains are dense in minerals like iron (Fe) and zinc (Zn) concentration and essential amino acids.
+In comparison to wheat (11.8 g/100 g), the protein in this coarse cereal ranges between 9 - 21%, which is higher than sorghum (10.4%), rice (6.8%), and maize (4.7%) (Kaur et al., 2014).
+The grains of pearl millet areare gluten-free and have a low glycemic index due to their grains have high fibreer content-low glycemic-index.
+The provitamin-A enriched grains are also a_richer source of fat (5-7 g/100 g) but are scarce in vitamins B and C (Gopalan et al., 2003).
+Pearl millet grain is encased in a tough fibrous seed that contains a variable amount of inhibitory factors like phytic acid and polyphenols (Arora- et al., 2003).
+But these factors can be reduced through various approaches like soaking, fermentation, blanching, and roasting (Kaushik and Grewal, 2017) up to a certain extented only.
+Moreover, the presence of anti-nutrients factors like saponins, tannins, and phytic acid which can reduce nutrient utilization or food uptake hinders the biofortification in millet.

 To improve the nutritional quality and diminish the anti-nutritional factors of pearl millet through any breeding approach, the knowledge about the variability for mineral content, antinutritional factors, and their relation with yield is a prerequisite.
 Accumulation of both microand anti-nutrients in seeds is a complex mechanism containing numerous genes and is affected by the environment (Anuradha et al., 2017).
-Due to the confounding effect of the environment, similar phenotypes may have different genomic constituents.
-Therefore, it is hard to equate morpho-biochemical and genetic variability.
-In contrast, molecular markers reflect the authentic genetic variability and relationships among accessions than phenotypic markers (Glaszmannet al.2010).
+Due to the confounding effect of the environment, similar genotypes would have different phenotypes due to environmental variabilitysimilar phenotypes may have different genomic constituents.
+Therefore, it is hard to equate morphobiochemical and genetic variability.
+In contrast, molecular markers reflect the authentic genetic variability and relationships among accessions than phenotypic markers (Glaszmannet al. 2010).
 In pearl millet, microsatellite, SNP and RFLP markers have been applied to create linkage maps followed by quantitative trait loci mapping and germplasm characterization (Kumar et al., 2016).
 The density and genome coverage can be improved by the combination of various markers.
-In pearl millet, no report is available on the deployment of sequence-related amplified polymorphism (SRAP) marker.
+In pearl millet, no report is available on the deployment of sequence-related amplified polymorphism (SRAP) markers for genetic diversity assessment though SRAP has been used for linkage map development by Pedraza-Garcia et al. (2010).
 Therefore, in the current experiment, both SRAP and microsatellite markers have been used to expose the genetic diversity.
-SRAP markers are dominant markers that target genomic coding sequences and have been employed for genetic diversity assessment (Li and Quiros, 2001).
-With the purpose to contribute to upsurging the nutritional quality and the food safety of pearl millet as well as widen understanding in this area, the current study was designed to analyze the natural variability for grain mineral and antinutrients content in grain along with molecular diversity in pearl millet germplasm.
+SRAP